Can I limit which editors can issue a decision?

 When the admin editor for your journal has followed the steps to invite an editor and is on the "Manage editor viewing permissions" screen, they'll set the editor(s)'s manuscript viewing permissions and can then select if the editor should not be allowed to draft nor issue decisions, only be allowed to draft publication decisions, or draft and issue publication decisions on manuscripts to which they have access.
 Just select the appropriate radio button and click "Save and close" to confirm that choice.

-Setting ability to issue a decision in the journal's Configuration Options
+Setting ability to issue a decision in the journal's Peer Review Settings

 If you'd like to update an editor's ability to issue a decision after they've already been invited, the admin editor for your journal can do so by navigating to My Journals > Peer Review > Peer Review Settings > Decision Settings > Publication Decision Permissions.